 Plan to land the aircraft into the wind when possible.
 Fly downwind and turn into the wind to begin the approach.
-Extend the landing gear, lower the throttle and lower the flaps to the landing position (full down position.)
+Lower the throttle and lower the flaps to the landing position (full down position.)
 Flaps will make the landing approach steeper and slower, and allow for a smoother landing.
 If there is a significant crosswind, only lower the flaps to the takeoff position (middle position) which will help maintain speed and better directional control during approach.

 During the approach and descent, keep the wings level and the aircraft pointed into the wind.
 The angle of attack (the angle between the aircraft's pitch attitude and the horizon) should remain consistent and slightly nose high during the decent.
 With the angle of attack maintained during the descent, the speed and descent rate is mostly controlled with small throttle changes.
 Stay into the throttle to maintain speed and control during decent until the aircraft is ready to flare.
 As the airplane descends into ground effect, fully lower the throttle, pull the nose up more to bleed off airspeed (flare), and the aircraft will settle on its wheels.

-If landing on grass, it is best to hold full up elevator after touchdown and when taxiing to prevent the nose from digging in.
-Once on the ground, avoid sharp turns until the plane has slowed enough to prevent scraping the wingtips.

-NOTICE: If a crash is imminent, reduce the throttle and trim fully.
+Once on the ground leave the elevator neutral and avoid sharp turns until the plane has slowed enough to prevent scraping the wingtips.NOTICE: If a crash is imminent, reduce the throttle and trim fully.
 Failure to do so could result in extra damage to the airframe, as well as damage to the ESC and motor.